 FS-HDR opens a range of exciting possibilities for the integration of HDR within a range of workflows:

-4K/UltraHD delivery, processing and synchronization is fast becoming the next standard, and FS-HDR gets you there with a wealth of digital video connectivity including Quad 1.5G, Dual 3G, Quad 3G with built in BNC connectors and 12Gb/6Gb over optional 12G-SDI and 12G-SDI LC Fiber SFP modules.
+4K/UltraHD delivery, processing and synchronization is fast becoming the next standard, and FS-HDR gets you there with a wealth of digital video connectivity including Quad 1.5G, Dual 3G, Quad 3G with built in BNC connectors and 12G/6G over optional 12G-SDI HD-BNC and 12G-SDI LC Fiber SFP modules.

 In Four Channel Mode you can also bring in a single HD source and process four separate outputs from it, each with their own HDR/SDR transformations.

-Multi-channel density in a 1RU Chassis.
-Space, energy and power
+Multi-channel density in a 1RU Chassis conserves space, power, and weight.

 Video and Audio deserve the connectivity and bandwidth required to meet the demands of your projects.